Norman Nock: Later life

 In April 1940, Nock was appointed as a director of the board of the Royal North Shore Hospital and was later elected as chairman of the board, serving until his retirement in 1969.
-He also served as a director of David Jones Limited, with Charles Lloyd Jones praising his appointment because of his "close knowledge of the retail trade".
+He also served as a director of David Jones, with Charles Lloyd Jones praising his appointment because of his "close knowledge of the retail trade".
 In December 1944, Lloyd Jones stood down as Managing Director of David Jones and Nock succeeded him for a period of fifteen months.

-Nock also served as member of the National Health and Medical Research Council from 1946 to 1969, president (1954–1969) of the National Roads and Motorists' Association, and a director of Qantas Empire Airways (1961–1966).
+Nock also served as member of the National Health and Medical Research Council from 1946 to 1969, president (1954–1969) of the NRMA, and a director of Qantas Empire Airways (1961–1966).

 Nock oversaw the regional expansion of Nock & Kirby, with several new stores in suburban and regional locations opening throughout the 1960s.
 In 1973, Nock retired as managing director of the family firm, with his son, Graham, succeeding him.
 Nock nevertheless continued in the firm as chairman of the board until 1979.
 Graham Nock also served as an Alderman of the City of Sydney for Gipps Ward between 1962 and 1967.

 Survived by his wife and son, Nock died on 24 June 1990 at Kincumber and was cremated.
 A lecture theatre at Royal North Shore Hospital was named after him in honour of his role at the hospital and its status as a teaching hospital.